By Sarah Freiberg

 While trying these various wolf-quieting options, keep in mind Dungey’s conclusion, “What seems like a simple attempt to tame the wolf is in fact a very complicated matter that is unique and individual to each cello and cellist.”

-This article was originally published in Strings’ May 2005 issue.
+This article originally appeared in the May 2005 issue of Strings.
 Products mentioned in this article may no longer be available and/or new products may have since come on to the market.
-Please help keep this article relevant by commenting below or by contacting us directly.